- China Tours +

 5. Carefully-chosen face masks reduce infection risk.
 Bring enough masks as they are currently unavailable in China, supplies having been diverted to hospitals.
 Masks are a breeding ground for bacteria, so regular changing of masks is advised.

 Regular food-hygiene/surgical nose-and-mouth masks or those to keep your nose warm will not stop viruses.
-What they do is stop coughing and breathing from spreading the virus as readily and remind wearers not to touch their face with unwashed hands.
+What they do is stop coughing, speaking, breathing etc. from spreading the virus as readily and remind wearers not to touch their face with unwashed hands.

-As the virus usually enters a body primarily through the nose/mouth (though possibly through the eyes, ears, etc.), an anti-particle respirator/mask (+ goggles) of N95 or higher specification will help prevention.
+As the virus usually enters a body primarily through the nose/mouth (though possibly through the eyes, ears, etc.) via tiny water droplets, an anti-particle respirator/mask (+ goggles) of N95 or higher specification will help protection.

 We have been in the China travel industry for over 20 years and we have lots of experience with handling situations such as viral outbreaks and natural disasters.
 It is important to us that you feel comfortable and safe during your visit and we will respect any requests or decisions you make regarding your travels.